AzureDemos/KubernetesLab/Documentation/ReleasePipelines/README.md

 ## 4. Add Variables

+Add two variables

-For the registry location set the value to your ACR login server uri
+* registrylocation - set the value to your ACR login server uri
+* namespace - set this to ```dev``` and change the scope to the name of your first stage

 ![Add Variables](images/addregistryvariable.png)

-## 5. Click into the Tasks for Stage 1
+## 5. Click into the Tasks for Dev Stage (Stage 1)

 ![Edit Release Tasks](images/editreleasetasks.png)

 ## 6. Add Replace Tokens Task
-Click the plus icon next to "Agent Job" to add a new task and search for "replace" This addon needs to have been installed - https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens
+Click the plus icon next to "Agent Job" to add a new task and search for "replace"

+> This addon needs to have been installed - https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens

 In the List of tasks on the left, drag the Replace Tokens to the top